miguelcarretas/cv/english.md

 ---

 ## ℹ️ About Me
 I am passionate about technology and professional challenges.
 I’m always looking to learn something new.
-I love writing and I’m the founder of "El Blog del Administrador".
+I love writing and I’m the founder of "miguelcarretas.com" blog.
 From the moment I entered the IT world, I knew it was my calling.
 I enjoy every day of what I do.

 ---